HP Media Vault: Protocols

-Second Generation
+Second generation

 The second generation of the MediaVault products is powered by an ARM9 Marvell Orion processor, and has 128MB of RAM.
 It has 1 Gigabit network connector, and 2 USB 2.0 ports.
 There are 2 internal disk bays which support any off the shelf SATA hard drive up to 1TB in size.

 Support

 Lee Devlin was the hardware architect for the HP Media Vault and he maintains an unofficial support site for the device.
 The site includes information on hard drive replacement, restoring a previous snapshot of your pc, photos of the device internals as well as setting up a Firefly/iTunes Experimental server amongst many other articles.

-There is also a yahoo group that offers support.
+There was also a Yahoo! group that offered support.